We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We know, it’s exhausting.
 In this guide, we’re highlighting our picks of the best baby strollers on the market, as well as laying out key factors you should keep in mind before you buy a stroller or put one on your baby registry.

 If you’re inheriting a stroller from a friend or relative, or picking up a secondhand model through a digital or in-person marketplace, always confirm that the model you’re buying or inheriting is not under recall.
-You can easily confirm this by checking safety standards with the Consumer Product Safety Commission (CPSC) and inspecting its recall list or the one at Safe Kids Worldwide.

 But if you’re buying a brand-new stroller from a reputable online site or store, you can rest assured that your stroller will meet all current safety standards and protocols.